bradfa/base16test/README.md

 similar gains for any algorithm changes which is not what's observed (14x vs 10x followed by 1.8x vs 3x).
 I wonder if a Cortex-A8 with a 32 bit wide memory bus would fair better than the BeagleBone's 16 bit wide bus.

+After more investigation, it seems `isxdigit()` is quite expensive.
+By removing calls to `isxdigit()` the speedup becomes more dramatic but at the possible expense of encountering error conditions.
+Without `isxdigit()` the base16 to binary LUT measures a 6x improvement on BeagleBone and a 5x improvement on my Intel Core-i7.